tkjyeung/DSI-projects/classes/week-05/2.2-lesson/readme.md

 **Check**: Revisit the dataset of lab 1.4.
 How could you use `make_pipeline` and `make_union` to build a pipeline that performs the same steps all in one pass?

-> Answer: you will have to build something like this:
->
-    Data --> SelectCategoricalFeaturesTransformer --> OneHotEncoder --> FeatureUnion --> Model
-          \-> SelectNumericalFeaturesTransformer ------> Scaler ----/
-A good practice for instructor is to have students work in this way:
-1. review lab 1.4 and identify the steps that were performed
-- for each of this steps figure out what the input and what the output is
-    - is the input the whole dataframe or only a subset of the features?
-    - is the output new features or a prediction?
-- for each of this steps identify what kind of transformer is needed:
-    - is it a custom transformer?
-    - does scikit-learn provide a transformer like this out of the box?
-- if different features are treated differently, have students figure out how to recombine them (Feature Union)

 <a name="conclusion"></a>
 ## Conclusion (5 mins)